Candle Lighting Vigil held to remember lives lost to domestic violence

 1 May 2019 | On Wednesday 1st May a Candle Lighting Vigil was held at Kangaroo Points Cliff in Brisbane.
 The purpose of the vigil was to remember those who have lost their lives as a result of domestic and family violence.

 Originally started in 2005, the Candle Lighting Vigil is now in it’s 14 year.
 The vigil marked the first day of May – Domestic and Family Violence Prevention Month.

-Sadly, since the last Vigil one year ago, 11 Queenslanders have lost their lives because of domestic violence.
+Sadly, since the last Vigil one year ago, Queensland has seen 11 apparent intimate partner homicides.
 The vigil helps us remember the loved ones lost, as well as helping to spread the message about how to get help.